Kietpawpan/infoX/README.md

 4. User interface was designed and programed with HTA/HTML/JavaScript/VBScript
 5. The AI was programmed, tested, packaged, and released on Github by the developer, Dr. Monte Kietpawpan, Director of Service Links Center, Ministry of Natural Resources and Environment, monte@mnre.go.th.

 # Version History

-v1.1.2
+**v1.2.1**
-- Improve the second decision tree (dtb): Solution 1.13.1 needs more branches on AGENCY NAME / INFORMATION TYPE / PERSONAL CONDICTION
+- Work on Windows 10 both 2018 and 2021 editions
-- Add sub-branches to Query 1.5.2, 1.5.3, and 1.5.4: Get data from Solution 1.13.1.
+- Package improvement / easier installation / Github-folder creation

 **v1.1.1**
 - New HTA UI